ADV OU Jirachi [WIP]

 Mention that the attack Evs on Asta rachi break Raikou subs iirc.
 Might be worth providing an alternate EV spread for jirachi that can tank Jolly CB+ohko with +1 Psychic if possible(iirc there is one, but I might be wrong, ignore if i am).
 Seem to have got everything else I think?

-12. Deadboots
+Deadboots

-Deadboots Resident Lethargarian Host Emeritus
+Resident Lethargarian

 The astarachi evs here are not correct - they add up to 516.
 As previously stated, 80 evs is not necessary to break raikou's sub.
 It's actually possible to ev this to live adamant duggie while still investing heavily in spD (which I would argue is more valuable in the current meta, unless you have absolutely no other raikou checks): the spread is 248hp/128def/132spD/sassy or calm (should double check that bslam still 2hkos dug with a calm nature).
 The minimum investment to break 0/0 or 4/0 raikou's sub is 36 evs (DA got 32; I'll calc again when I get a chance to). you can still invest enough to survive jolly dug with this attack investment, which is probably what the def evs in the op's spread are for.